 What was the background of this opposition?
+Mod-

-Modern philosophy, [65] founded by the French thinker Descartes, had a hidden starting-point which was radically different from that of the medieval scholastic philosophy of Thomas Aquinas.
+ern philosophy, founded by the French thinker, Descartes, had a hidden starting-point, which was radically different from that of the medieval scholastic philosophy of Thomas Aquinas.
 The latter had been accepted as the rational foundation of the Roman Catholic doctrine.
-But the Cartesian philosophy, though its founder sought to avoid every direct conflict with the church, was in fact ruled by the religious basic motive of the Humanistic movement which had originated from the time of the Italian Renaissance.
+But the Cartesian philosophy, though its founder sought to avoid every direct conflict with the church, was in fact ruled by the religious basic motive of the Humanistic movement, which has arisen since the Italian Renaissance.
 This Renaissance was, in the first place, a religious movement, aiming at a transformation of the Christian religion into a religion of the human personality and of humanity.
-It required a real rebirth of the human being not in its biblical sense, but in the sense of its regeneration into a completely free and autonomous personality, the sole ruler of its own destiny and that of the world.
-The central biblical theme of creation, fall into sin, and redemption by Jesus Christ in the communion of the Holy Spirit, was indeed reinterpreted in the sense of this Humanistic freedom-motive.
+It required a real rebirth of man, not in its biblical sense, but in the sense of his regeneration into a completely free and autonomous personality, the sole ruler of his own destiny and that of the world.
+The central biblical theme of creation, fall into sin, and redemption by Jesus Christ in the communion of the Holy Spirit, was indeed reinterpreted in the sense of this Humanistic freedommotive.
 Relying on his natural reason alone, man supposedly could recreate his world and his god in his own image.
-This Copernican revolution, which the Humanistic freedom-motive had brought about in the biblical view of man's creation in the image of God, called up a new religious view of nature as the macrocosmically reflected image of the free and emancipated human personality.
-The "discovery of nature" by the Renaissance man brought about a new religious attitude towards the world which also needed liberation [66] from the ecclesiastical view of creation, sin and miracles.
+This Copernican revolution, which the Humanistic freedom-motive brought about in the biblical view of man's creation in the image of God, called up a new religious view of nature as the macrocosmic reflected image of the free and emancipated human personality.
+The "discovery of nature" by the Renaissance man brought about a new religious attitude towards the world, which also needed liberation from the ecclesiastical view of creation, sin and miracles.

 This central religious basic motive of modern Humanism may be correctly designated as that of nature and freedom.
-Since the famous German philosopher Immanuel Kant, this denomination has generally been accepted to indicate the central theme which ruled the Humanist worldand life-view, but which in fact was its religious starting point.
+Since the famous German philosopher, Immanuel Kant, this denomination has generally been accepted, to indicate the central theme which ruled the Humanist world and life view, but which in fact was its religious starting point.
 This motive was radically different from that of medieval scholastic philosophy since Thomas Aquinas, namely, that of nature and supra-natural grace.
-This latter motive invovled that there is a natural sphere in creation which can be known by the natural light of human reason alone, but that this sphere is subordinated to a supernatural sphere of grace which is only known by divine revelation, entrusted to the Church.
-Therefore, natural reason should not contradict the supernatural truths of the doctrine of the Church.
-In this way medieval philosophy was subjected to ecclesiastical control.
-This scholastic motive of nature and grace, which entered Roman Catholic doctrine, deprived the central theme of the Word-revelation - namely, that of creation, fall into sin and redemption by Jesus Christ in the communion of the Holy Spirit - of its radical and integral character.
-By accepting a natural sphere of life, which was supposed to be related to the human intellect alone and apart from any religious presupposition, it paved the way for a philosophy which did not acknowledge any other authority than human reason.
-[67]
+This latter meant that there is a natural sphere in creation, which can be known by the natural light of human reason alone, but that this sphere is subordinated to a supranatural sphere of grace, which is only to be known by divine revelation, entrusted to the Church.
+Therefore, natural reason should not contradict the supranatural truths of the doctrine of the Church, so that medieval philosophy was subjected to ecclesiastical control.

+This scholastic motive of nature and grace, which entered the Roman Catholic doctrine, deprived the central theme of the Word-revelation, namely that of creation, fall into sin and redemption by Jesus Christ in the communion of the Holy Spirit, of its radical and integral character.
+By accepting a natural sphere of life, which was supposed to be related to the human intellect alone apart from any religious presupposition, it paved the way for a philosophy which did not acknowledge any other authority than human reason.
+Historicistic World and Life View-I 67